90 Sober Days

 I am changing my brain one day at a time.
 I think of alcohol less and less.
 I only work to keep it front of mind enough so that I remember how awful it is and what it was doing to me.
 I would't trade one sober morning for a drink ever.
 I wouldn't throw my days away ever again.
 They are precious and finite.

 90 days sober and I have GAINED far more than what I have lost.
 I can't believe I have this thing that I never wanted.
-I never wanted to be this person, who had to fight this thing and change who I was.
+I never wanted to be this person, who had to fight this and change who I was.
 Even the things I had convinced myself I would miss about drinking don't even exist for me anymore.
 I don't need alcohol to socialize, or destress, or fix me when I am falling apart.
-I was afraid of losing my in case of emergency button.
-But now, fuck that button.
-It's a lie.
+I was afraid of losing my in case of emergency button for so long, but now that I know what is on the other side, I wouldn't trade it.
+I have a knowing and clarity that I have never had before.